jsalcedo18/Web37-unit1-wk3-scope-and-closure/README.md

 dansRoll();
 ```

 a.
-Where is closure used in this code?
-How can you tell?
+Where is closure used in this code? & How can you tell?
+- (Answer Here)

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
+- (Answer Here)

 What could change?
+- (Answer Here)

 c.
 What is the lexical scope of `newRoll`?
+- (Answer Here)

 ### Task 2c - Exit Ticket